 discourses or presentations are given before classes or audiences;

 - Series editor, copy editor, manuscript reader, or book designer; and

 - Trainers and consultants under contract to present seminars for the Pennsylvania Child Welfare Resource Center.

 Examples of individuals NOT generally

 classified as independent contractors:

-- Employees and recent former employees.
+- Employees (including faculty, staff, and students) and recent former employees.
 If the service

 provider you wish to hire is a current or recent former employee (employed by